 - Represented Eli Lilly and Company at multiple trials and in the Federal Circuit in its defense of a patent covering the blockbuster anti-cancer drug ALIMTA.®

-- Represented Bayer in the district court and Federal Circuit in a patent suit filed by Biogen relating to recombinant DNA technology.
+- Represented Bayer in the district court and Federal Circuit in a patent suit filed by Biogen relating to recombinant DNA technology, as well as in a related ex parte reexamination proceeding.

 - Represented Petroleum Geo-Services, including as arguing counsel before the PTAB, in multiple inter partes review proceedings relating to seismic surveying technology.